 Instilling a “win at all costs” mentality might seem like you’re grooming a motivated, driven young man.
 However, in reality, you are narrowing his focus so that all he sees is the prize, as opposed to the experience.
 He will focus only on winning the game rather than the joy of playing.
 He will concern himself with making first chair in the band instead of enjoying the process of learning an instrument.

 “This can be very detrimental also as these boys will take this energy into their adult lives, and may miss life’s joyful moments, as their focus mainly is on winning the prize,” says Derbabian.
 “Later in life, they may realize that the prize often may not be worth what they gave up along the way.”

 7. “Boys will be boys.”

-This is a catch-all phrase that is often used to dismiss boys’ misbehavior, fighting or acting out in some way, and it is perhaps the most damaging.
+This is a catch-all phrase that is often used to dismiss boys’ misbehavior, fighting, or acting out in some way, and it is perhaps the most damaging phrase they can hear.